-- Load: Distributes traffic based on the detected load at a GLB Location.
-The Traffic Manager determines load by using health monitors to measure the time it takes to receive a response for a request sent to the GLB Location.
-In other words, the load value is the measured round-trip time (in milliseconds) for data packets sent to the GLB Location. - You can override this mechanism and influence load balancing decisions by programmatically setting specific load values for each GLB Location through the Traffic Manager's SOAP API.
+- Load: Distributes traffic based on the detected load at each GLB Location.
+To observe the current load of a GLB Location, the Traffic Manager uses the health monitors you define for each GLB Location.
+You can override this mechanism and influence load balancing decisions by programmatically setting specific load values for each GLB Location through the Traffic Manager's SOAP API.
 Use the GLB.Service.setLoad() function to declare a load value for each location.
 The Traffic Manager instead uses these values when making traffic distribution decisions.
 To disable the SOAP API and return load reporting to the GLB Location's health monitors, set a load value of 0. - Geographic: Distributes traffic based solely on the geographic location of each client. - Adaptive: Distributes traffic based on both the current GLB Location load and geographic location of the client.
 This algorithm might be useful if you find that one of your locations is receiving most of the traffic (to the point where it is being overloaded).
 In this case, this algorithm can help to achieve the best balance between latency due to distance and latency due to load. - Geo Effect: Use this option to fine tune how much effect the geographic location has when the Traffic Manager decides which GLB Location it should send a client to. - Round Robin: Distributes traffic based on the sequential selection of each available GLB Location in turn.
-Over time, all GLB Locations receive an equal number of requests.

-- Weighted Random: Distributes traffic using a random selection generator, weighted by the setting in Location Weights.
+Over time, all GLB Locations receive an equal number of requests. - Weighted Random: Distributes traffic using a random selection generator, weighted by the setting in Location Weights.
 The Traffic Manager sends more traffic to the GLB Location with the greater weight. - Location Weights: Set the required proportional weighting for each GLB Location.
-Over time, a GLB Location receives a number of requests equal to the proportion declared using this setting. - Primary/Backup: The Traffic Manager sends DNS records for one primary GLB Location at any time, resorting only to using a backup GLB Location if the primary GLB Location fails.
+Over time, a GLB Location receives a number of requests equal to the proportion declared using this setting.

+• Primary/Backup: The Traffic Manager sends DNS records for one primary GLB Location at any time, resorting only to using a backup GLB Location if the primary GLB Location fails.
 If you provide a service dependent on state information (such as a shopping cart Web site) and you are not replicating your databases globally in real time, this algorithm can be suitable.